Resumes and Cover Letters

 Writing Your Resume and Cover Letter Info Session

-These samples will assist you in writing an effective resume and cover letter.
+These samples will assist you in writing an effective resume and cover letter.- Introduction to Resume Preparation (action verbs for your resume)

 Federal Resume

 A federal resume written to apply for a position with the federal government differs in both content and format from a traditional resume.
-Click here for more information.
+More information. -

 1. Reflect on your skills (...before you write)

 Understanding your unique strengths and qualifications will help you to prepare an effective, targeted resume and cover letter and prepare for a subsequent interview.
-Remember, you can continue to develop transferable skills through participation in other experience-building activities
+Remember, you can continue to develop transferable skills through participation in other experience-building activities.- Transferable skills are talents that you acquired through your coursework, campus activities, employment, volunteer work and leisure time activities.
+These talents can translate into marketable qualifications for an internship or job.
+View our transferable skills worksheet.

-• Career tests are another way for you to understand your strengths, workplace values and interests.
-Click here for more information.
+- Career tests are another way for you to understand your strengths, workplace values and interests.
+More information.

 2. Research your field of interest to become more familiar with the skills and abilities employers/graduate schools are looking for (before you write)

-• Review actual job postings/announcements in your occupational field.
+- Review actual job postings/announcements in your occupational field.
 What are the keywords, nouns and phrases used in this industry?
-Click here for a list of job search sites, choose one, then search for postings by job title or keywords.
+Check out this list of job search sites, choose one, then search for postings by job title or keywords.

 3. Prepare your draft